rpmuller/ePubs/WP1.md

 religion appears to have had some affinities with the religions of Syria and Asia Minor, but in art there was more affinity with Egypt, though Cretan art was very original and amazingly full of life.
-The centre of the Cretan civilization was the so-called "palace of Minos"at Knossos,of which memories lingered in the traditions of classical Greece.
+The center of the Cretan civilization was the so-called "palace of Minos"at Knossos,of which memories lingered in the traditions of classical Greece.
 The palaces of Crete were very magnificent, but were destroyed about the end of the fourteenth century BC, probably by